Insider Pro | Career Path

 - Stay updated on the latest malware and security threats

 While the above are typical responsibilities for a penetration tester, you may have additional duties depending on the organization you work for.
-Sometimes there is overlap in IT positions, so it is important to be flexible and to work as part of a cohesive team.
+Sometimes there is overlap in IT positions, so it is essential to be flexible and to work as part of a cohesive team.

 What Are Some Penetration Tester Job Requirements?